Vitamins and Healthy Living

 nose , throat & lungs, thereby reducing susceptibility to infections;

-protects against air pollutants; counteracts night-blindness & weak
+protects against A Functional Life pollutants; counteracts night-blindness & weak

 eyesight; aids in bone and teeth formation.
 Current medical research